ytarazona/scikit-eo/paper/paper.md

 ### Example 03: Imagery Fusion.

-This is an area where **scikit-eo** package provide the more innovated approach, the fusion of radar and optical images, despite of its well-know use, to improve land cover mapping, currently has no tools that helps researcher to integrate or combine those resources.
+This is an area where **scikit-eo** package provide the more innovated approach.
+We are in a case where, after combining different variables into a single output, we want to know the contributions of the different original variables in the data fusion.
+The fusion of radar and optical images, despite of its well-know use, to improve land cover mapping, currently has no tools that helps researcher to integrate or combine those resources.
 In this third example, users can apply imagery fusion with different observation geometries and different ranges of the electromagnetic spectrum [@Tarazona2021].
-[Same here we need a clearer description, like the context, the issue and how the package provide the outcome]
+The input data needed are the optical satellite image and the radar satellite image, for instance.

 In ```scikit-eo``` we developed the function ```fusionrs()``` which provides us with a dictionary with the following image fusion interpretation features: